graphile/graphile.github.io/src/pages/postgraphile/aggregates.md

 the `first`, `last`, `before`, `after` and `offset` arguments.
 This is deliberate (if you only need aggregates over the data that matches your pagination information then you could calculate these on the client).

+### Aggregates only work on Relay connection

+If you're using `simpleCollections: "only"` you can override it on a per-collection basis with the [`@simpleCollections` smart comment](/postgraphile/smart-comments/#simple-collections).